 Here we give you a list of questions you should ask a CPA or expatriate tax services firm when looking for an expat tax accountant.

-First of all, will an experienced accountant actually talk to you about your tax situation before asking for your money?
+First of all, will a tax accountant actually talk to you about your tax situation before asking you to commit?
 Will you have the chance to ask questions?

 If you decide on a tax preparation package without consultation, make sure you know exactly which forms and services you will need.
 Also, read the fine print.
 It may say that the package price “estimate” will go up once the accountant reviews your situation and determines that additional forms are needed.

 Expat tax situations can vary widely, for example, if there is a tax treaty or not, if you pay into local social security, high tax vs low tax host country, if you have a business, which type of business.
 Therefore, it’s difficult to generalize what are the best approach and the forms needed.

 If you ask expat tax preparation services specific questions about scope and pricing, pay attention if the person answering you is a marketing person or actually an accountant.
 Marketing people are rarely in the position to give you a fixed quote for a specific tax situation (see fine print above).

 1. What is your experience with expat tax?

-Don’t worry if you don’t know these forms or terms, but your CPA should know them in their sleep.
-You may want to ask how many expats they has worked with in the last few years.
+Don’t worry if you don’t know these forms or terms, but your CPA should know them in his sleep.
+You may want to ask with how many Americans living abroad he or she has worked in the last few years.

 When working with a tax accounting firm rather than an individual CPA, you should also ask about the experience of the person who will actually prepare your return and if there is anyone else reviewing it.